KushalRoyChowdhury/ChatBuddy/README.md

 -   **📱 Responsive Design**: A clean, modern, and fully responsive UI that works beautifully on both desktop and mobile devices.
 -   **🚄 Performance Friendly**: Experience a smooth and snappy UI with memoized components.
 -   **✨️ Aesthetic UI**:  Performance Friendly Blur in the UI.
+-   **🌗 Auto Dark Mode**: The UI automatically adapts to your system's theme, providing a comfortable viewing experience in both light and dark environments.

 ---